rancher/rancher.github.io/os/configuration/index.md

 ---
 The configuration of RancherOS is derived from 2 sources.

 1. RancherOS ships with a default configuration.
 Default configuration is hard coded into RancherOS binary.
-The default configuration cannot be changed, but it can be extended or overwritten by cloud-config.
+The default configuration cannot be changed, but it can be extended or overwritten by [cloud-config file]({{site.baseurl}}/os/cloud-config).

-2. Cloud config extends and overwrites RancherOS default config.
+2. A [cloud config file]({{site.baseurl}}/os/cloud-config) extends and overwrites RancherOS default config.
 Cloud config itself is derived from several sources by the `cloud-init` program running as a system container inside RancherOS.
-The details of cloud config can be found in more detail [here]({{site.baseurl}}/os/cloud-config).

-You can see the RancherOs configuration in its entirety by typing `sudo ros config export --full`.
+You can view the entire RancherOS configuration in its entirety by typing `sudo ros config export --full`.

 The following is a list of topics on RancherOS configuration: